 Connect the CT to the green (Phoenix) connector on the logger end panel.
 Use the left-most pair of connections which is channel one.
 The high (+) wire of the CT (the white, banded or numbered wire depending on CT type) should go to the left screw terminal of each channel input.
 The low (-) CT wire (the black or unbanded wire) should go into the right screw terminal of the channel input.
-See also Section 3 Connecting Sensors And Configuring Channels.
+See also the introduction to Connecting Sensors and Configuring Channels on page 5.